jglovier/microframe/README.md

 Um, yes!
 That's how this open source stuff works, my friend.
 Please fork and make it your own, or make it better and share with the world!

 ### Can I Submit Issues or Feature Requests?
-Yeah dawg!
+Yeah bromie!
 Just use the repo issues tracker and I'll address things as I am able.